-For engines in generator set applications, where the governor is locked at a specified speed and no slow idle function is available, run engine for at least 2 minutes at fast idle and no load.
+Engines in generator set applications, where the governor is locked at a specified speed and no slow idle function is available, run engine for at least 2 minutes at fast idle and no load.

-3. Turn key switch (B) to "OFF" position to stop the engine.
-Remove ignition key.
+3. Turn key switch to "OFF" position.
+Remove ignition